by Kathy Eugster, MA

 After working with children and parents for many years as a child and play therapist, I developed guidelines for parents on ways they could play with their children at home in order to support their children’s healthy development as well as to strengthen the parent-child relationship.
-These guidelines are outlined in detail in the comprehensive eBook available on this website entitled, Play Skills for Parents: Connecting with your child through play.
+These guidelines are outlined in detail in my book available on this website entitled, Play Skills for Parents: Connecting with your child through play.

 Basically, in these guidelines, I have identified nine parent “skills” to use during parent-child playtime.
 This article will give you some general ideas on how the skills I have identified for Child-Directed Playtime and Parent-Directed Playtime can be generalized and used in everyday situations outside of playtime.